World News | G-20 to Hold Tough on Russia, Urge End to Ukraine War | LatestLY

 Biden also met briefly with Indian Prime Minister Narendra Modi whose cooperation is needed to secure a US-sought price cap on Russian oil to limit the profits Moscow uses to invest in its defence base.

+Modi, whose country will assume the G-20 presidency after Indonesia, reiterated his call for “the path of ceasefire and diplomacy” in the war in Ukraine and spoke about efforts by world leaders at World War II to pursue a “path of peace.”

+“Now it's our turn.
+The onus of creating a new world order for the post-Covid period lies on our shoulders,” he said.

-Separately, United Nations Secretary General Antonio Guterres held a lengthy meeting on Tuesday with Russian Foreign Minister Sergey Lavrov to discuss the Black Sea Grain Initiative, said UN Spokesperson Florencia Soto Nino.
+Separately, United Nations Secretary General Antonio Guterres held a lengthy meeting on Tuesday with Lavrov to discuss the Black Sea Grain Initiative, said UN Spokesperson Florencia Soto Nino.

 The deal, which allowed major grain exporter Ukraine to resume exports from ports that had been blocked due to the war, is up for renewal on November 19.